hoangduytran/blender-manual/manual/files/import_export/usd.rst

 Exports material information of the object.
 By default the exporter approximates the :doc:`/render/shader_nodes/shader/principled` node tree by converting it to USD's Preview Surface format.
-If *To USD Preview Surface* is disabled, the material is set to the viewport materials of meshes.

 When a mesh has multiple materials assigned, a geometry subset is created for each material.
 The first material (if any) is always applied to the mesh itself as well